RobertsBatars/ai-node-builder/node_creation_guide.md

         return # Suppress console logging
 ```

+### Special case: Display Panel Chat Input Node

+The `DisplayInputEventNode` is a special event node that enables chat-like interactions through the Display Panel.
+Unlike external event nodes, it's triggered by user input from the frontend.

 ### Key Takeaways for Event Nodes
 -   Inherit from `EventNode`.
 -   Implement `async def start_listening(self, trigger_workflow_callback)` to start your listener.